Hanoi Opera House

 Related Guide

-If you are interested in learning more about the architecture of the Opera House, and other French colonial buildings in Hanoi, here are a few good reads:
+If you are interested in learning more about the architecture of the Opera House and the other French colonial buildings in Hanoi, we suggest the following reads:

 Useful Information